franzflasch/gcc-build-tools/README.md

 # Build a toolchain for arm
 ./build-gcc -a arm -v 8

+# Build a toolchain for riscv linux
+./build-gcc -a riscv -v 8

 # Build a toolchain for avr microcontrollers
 ./build-gcc -a avr8 -v 8 -t

 # Build a toolchain for arm cortex m3/m4 microcontrollers
 ./build-gcc -a cm4f -v 8 -t

+# Build a toolchain for riscv baremetal (sifive hifive1)
+./build-gcc -a riscv-baremetal -v 8
 ```

 ## After compilation